 Of course, there would be lesser jobs for driving professionals, whichever angle you look at it.
 A taxi company using only self-driven cars wouldn’t be paying salaries to anyone.
 At times a revolution eats its own children.

-So, Will Driverless Cars Completely Replace Human Driven Cars?
+So, Will Self-Driven Cars Soon Replace Man-Driven Cars?

 We are not too sure, but, practically, it is not possible that self-driving vehicles would replace traditional vehicles in the near future.
 That is not happening in your lifetime, by the look of things.
 You can even blame even the coronavirus for the delay.